 Yes, that clumsy concrete block will be no more.
 No longer will it sit there on the edge of the roundabout like the drunk person at the party who no-one can remember inviting – unloved, unwelcome and being sick on its own shoes.
-Instead, in 2019 it will be knocked down to make way for a ‘significantly improved shopping centre’ (as if that could be possible!) and a new campus for London College of Communication.
+Instead, it is to be knocked down to make way for a ‘significantly improved shopping centre’ (as if that could be possible!) and a new campus for London College of Communication.

 But once – ONCE – Elephant and Castle Shopping Centre was the future.
 The first American-style mall in Europe, it promised so much: It was going to make the area the Piccadilly Circus of the South.
 Instead it became a by-word for the failure of post-war architecture and planning.

 It may be ugly, but I will miss it.

 Half the shops are boarded up but the place has got more of the spirit of London in its three dingy floors than the Shard has in its 95 light-flooded levels.
 For a start, last time I was there a teenager let me into the public toilets for free after she jumped over the gate.
 Nobody ever did anything that publicly spirited for me in a Westfield.

 When it’s gone, part of the patchwork of underground London will be gone too, replaced with more Oliver Bonas’ so people can buy more pineapple-shaped homeware (how much can our poor living rooms take?).

 But what’s so good about it, I hear you ask?
 Well, it was selling ‘world food’ long before pesky street food stalls started taking over every unassuming car park in the capital.